Xy-Meng/openflow-test/README.md

 openflow-test
 =============

-Code for openflow packet crafter and dissector in python scapy Supports only OF 1.3 for now.
+Code for openflow packet crafter and dissector in python scapy.
+Supports only OF 1.3 for now.